9.3.1 Disclosure

 1. The IRS is authorized by other Federal law enforcement agencies to receive certain information and reports from their investigative files.
 Access to information or reports received from other Federal investigative agencies should be limited to IRS personnel who require the information in the performance of their official duties.

-2. introduced into evidence (example presentencing reports)
+2. Introduced into evidence (example presentencing reports).

-4. Reports received from other Federal enforcement agencies shall be maintained in secure storage facilities (see IRM 10.2.8, Emergency Planning and Incident Reporting).
+4. Reports received from other Federal enforcement agencies shall be maintained in secure storage facilities (see IRM 10.2.8, Incident Reporting).
 Sufficient records shall be maintained to show the name and position of each individual who inspects such a report, the date of the inspection, and the purpose of the inspection.
 Such reports shall not be removed from CI custody and no copies of any such reports shall be made.

 5. Any information or leads obtained from such reports shall be developed by independent investigation, and such reports shall not be used as exhibits or mentioned in final reports.